: Top News

 Hoffman’s journey began in Queens.
 During her time as a student at Queens College, she was first exposed to many of the principles she would take to heart for the next 40 years.
 After attending graduate school at the CUNY Graduate Center for a doctorate in social psychology, she wasted little time getting involved in the fight for reproductive rights.

 She was instrumental in founding an ambulatory abortion center in Flushing, the first of its kind in the nation, two years prior to the historic Roe v.
 Wade Supreme Court decision.
 That center would soon be renamed the Choices Women’s Medical Center before finally being expanded into a full-service women’s health facility in Jamaica.
-Today, that center is one of the largest and most comprehensive women’s health centers in the country, complete with gynecological services, prenatal care, behavioral health counseling services and abortion care up to 24 weeks of pregnancy, in accordance with state law.
+Today, that center is one of the largest and most comprehensive women’s health centers in the country, complete with gynecological services, prenatal care, counseling services and abortion care up to 24 weeks of pregnancy, in accordance with state law.
 The center serves 40,000 patients every year.

 In addition to her direct involvement in founding women’s health centers in New York, Hoffman has used her talents as a writer to shed light on the issues she holds dear.
 Her groundbreaking work has earned her accolades and awards, and gave her the chance to start a publication of her own.
 On the Issues, founded in 1983, was a quarterly magazine dedicated to the progressive feminist movement.
 It was the first of its kind and was published for 25 years before transitioning into a digital-only publication in 2008.
 In 1986, the publication received a television spin-off, MH: On the Issues, which was a syndicated 30-minute cable TV show that discussed women’s-rights–related news.